iptch/go-techbier-2024/slides/theory.md

 # Agenda

 - Go Basics
-- Standard Library
 - Standard Types and Syntax
-- Arrays, Slices, Maps
 - Structs
-- References and Pointers
-- Functions and Methods
+- Functions and Pointers
-- Control Structures
+- Error Handling
 - Dealing with JSON

 **You are up!**

+- Loops and Slices
+- Packages, Exports, Constants
+- Arrays, Slices, Maps
+- Methods
 - Interfaces

 **You are up!**